FelipePicchi/Felipe_abe516x/index.md

 * **my_waveletFilter(Title, Data, variable, wavelet, level, output_plot=False)**:
     * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
     * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
-    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
+    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp", etc)
-    * wavelet = string wavelet to use in the transform (i.e., "db1", "haar", "bior"...)
+    * wavelet = string wavelet to use in the transform (i.e., "db1", "haar", "bior", etc)
     * level = integer representing the number of decomposition steps to perform
     * output_plot = bool, default False.
 Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data
+    * *Note*: Aside from the input parameters in this function, it is advised to experiment with other wavedec and threshold parameters (i.e., model, value, etc)

 ```python
 import pywt